 While 23 to 24 weeks' gestation is considered the threshold of viability, Dr. Enciso says that babies have been successfully resuscitated at 22 weeks, though they have a very low survival rate.
 "The 23- to 25-week babies often end up with severe to profound disabilities, which means we deal with a lot of ethical issues associated with quality of life," she explains.
 "The hardest part of the specialty is that we can't promise the parents we'll hand over a healthy baby to them in the end."

-Dr. Enciso finds being there for her patients' families fulfilling.
+Dr. Enciso finds helping her patients' families fulfilling.
 "We're getting them through difficult decisions and difficult times, so compassion, patience and good communication skills are essential," she says.
 "We work on the side of the family in terms of their hopes for their child, but as a medical team, we also have to be advocates for the baby."

 Of course, every case is different.
 While a baby with cardiac or gastrointestinal anomalies may need NICU care for months, at-term babies with mild respiratory distress from a surgical delivery may be sent home after a few days.